kevgo/text-runner/README.md

 Tutorial Runner is a command-line tool that executes documentation written in Markdown (and soon HTML) programmatically, similar to how a human reader would execute it if they were reading and following it.

-What sets Tutorial Runner apart from [related technologies](#related-work) is that there are absolutely no limitations on how the documents it runs look like.
+There are absolutely no limitations on how the documents it runs look like.
 Tutorial Runner can execute human-friendly prose, tables, or bullet point lists, in any human language.
 An example is the document you are reading right now,